-The main component for each URL is the global variable “DOMAIN”, which each Campaign Suite user defines during the first setup wizard.
+The main component for each URL is the global variable “DOMAIN”, which each Crealytics’ Search Platform user defines during the first setup wizard.
 It is stored under “General settings” (the gear symbol in the upper right corner) > “Global variables” in the main user drop-down.
 Learn more about global variables.

 Apart from the domain, the product specific components of the URLs must be available in tables.
-This is how the template will be able to get the data.
-For this purpose, the column set “url parameter set” provides four columns for url parameters.
+This is how the template will be able to get data.
+For this purpose, the column set “url parameter set” provides four columns for URL parameters.
 Add them to the table and fill them with the respective URL parameter for each table entry.
-As an example, this can mean to open the table “Brand” and enter a URL parameter like “/adidas/”, “/nike/”, “/puma/” for each brand.
+As an example, this could mean opening the table “Brand” to enter a URL parameter like “/adidas/”, “/nike/”, “/puma/” for each brand.

 Step 2: Create a template variable

-In the “Keywords” tab of each template, the field “Keyword final URL” enables to enter the URL.
+In the “Keywords” tab of each template, the field “Keyword final URL” enables you to enter the URL.
 It is recommended to put a template variable into this field in order to make the setup of fallbacks easier.
-Therefore click the button “Variables” from inside a template.
+To do this, click “Variables” within a template.

-Imagine to have a website that is mainly using usual dynamic URLs.
-However, for some specific cases, there are no dynamic URLs available.
-In these cases, one wants to use the results of the website search in order to display a selection of relevant products.
-In that case a template variable is needed.
+Example: Imagine a website mainly using usual dynamic URLs.
+However, for some specific cases, no dynamic URLs are available.
+In this case, you may want to use the results of the website search to display a selection of relevant products.
+To do so, a template variable is required.
 The domain and the “url_parameter_cleartype” table column are dragged into the value field.
 This column is selected in the value field, because it contains the usual dynamic URL parameters, which were previously written into the table (see step 1).
-When writing the URL parameters into the table, there were some fields, which didn’t have a proper parameter.
+When writing the URL parameters into the table, some fields did not have proper parameters.
 These fields were left empty.
-This is when the fallback logic comes in.
+This is when the fallback logic kicks in.
 Whenever the table column “url_parameter_cleartype” is empty, the template variable jumps to the fallback.

 In the first fallback field, put the search URL parameter.
-This must be entered into the table wherever the other URL parameter is unavailable.
-If there are also occasions without a search URL parameter, put something even more generic into the next fallback field.
-As for text ads, this is a safe setup, which will create a keyword final URL in any case.
+This must be entered into the table whenever the other URL parameter is unavailable.
+If there are occasions without a search URL parameter, put something even more generic into the next fallback field.
+As for text ads, this is a safe setup, which will create a “keyword final URL” in any case.